In the Spotlight: Bob Bucknam ’81

 1. What made you choose to attend Lycoming College?

-3. How has your education at Lycoming College influenced or helped you in your life and career?
+3. How has your education at Lycoming College prepared you for a career connected to energy?

 4. What is one or two of your proudest professional or personal accomplishments that occurred after graduating from Lycoming in which your education really played a role?